-While the words ‘Deal’ or ‘No Deal' are being uttered more in parliament than you’d expect on a Noel Edmonds game show, you need to be prepared if you're planning to drive in the EU after 12th April 2019.
+While we got used to hearing the words ‘Deal’ or ‘No Deal’ being uttered more in parliament than you’d expect on a Noel Edmonds game show, the United Kingdom’s transition period after Brexit has now officially ended.

 Firstly, what’s the latest with Brexit?

 You could be forgiven for thinking MPs were playing a game of the Hokey Cokey with the EU during their Brexit negotiations over the past twelve months.
 At last, the negotiators reached an agreement on 24th December 2020, just in time for Christmas.
 Here’s the latest scoop (as of 8th January 2021).

 The agreement sets out the rules that apply between the EU and the UK from 1st January 2021.
 The EU member states approved the agreement on 29th December 2020 and the UK parliament’s approval swiftly followed on 31st December 2020.
 The plan is that the European Parliament will now approve the agreement in 2021.
 In the meantime, on 1st January 2021, a provisional application of the agreement took effect and the new rules came into play.

 These rules cover lots of things, but most importantly for you (and us), that includes road transport.

 It was initially thought that drivers might need an International Driving Permit to drive in EU countries after an agreement was reached, but Transport Secretary Grant Schapps has said that the UK secured an agreement with all 27 EU member states to recognise UK licences without the need for an IDP.
 This means that UK drivers can continue to drive in the EU, Switzerland, Norway, Iceland and Liechtenstein if you have a card driving licence issued in the UK.